-Please note: If English is not a student's native language, he/she must pass the English language SPEAK Test to qualify for support as a teaching assistant.
-Full English Certification for TA positions must be obtained by the end of the student's first year in the program.
+Please note: If English is not a student's native language, he/she must pass the English language SPEAK Test to qualify for support as a teaching assistant, or achieve certification via the speaking section of the TOEFL or IELTS, https://learnenglish.asu.edu/international-teaching-assistant.
+The School of Molecular Sciences requires a score of 50 on the Speak test, or TEOFL/IELTS equivalent.
+English Certification for TA positions must be obtained by the end of the student's first year in the program.
 Students are required to demonstrate continued progress in English language skills each semester as determined by one of the following: improved SPEAK Test scores, TA evaluations or Department Instructional Committee.